deadfry42/gatchaterraria/README.md

 patch notes:

+version 1.1.4 -> 2 new mechanics with the Retired Weaponsmith
 version 1.1.3 -> various changes:
 - Simple notification when EoW/BoC is killed for the first time
 - Remove Travelling merchant's ability to sell weapons (still wip)